Daleks' Invasion Earth: 2150 A.D.

 - You Have Outlived Your Usefulness: Philip Madoc's character is "rewarded" by the Daleks with extermination.

 - Tom Campbell is played by Bernard Cribbins, who would reappear in Doctor Who as Wilfred Mott, Donna Noble's grandfather.

-- Minor villain Philip Madoc would also go on to play a number of memorable guest roles in 1960s-70s Who.
+- Philip Madoc, who plays the spiv who betrays the Doctor to the Daleks, would also go on to play a number of memorable guest roles in 1960s-70s Who.